 With those blinders on and a firm commitment to see this thing through to the end, you might tamp down any feelings you have that this isn’t the path you’re meant to be on.
 You may tell yourself that suffering is just part of the deal to get to where you want to go.
 You might even start trying to convince yourself that you’ll be happy when you reach the end result.
 But know this: all the time you spend unhappy and unfulfilled chasing after something you don’t really want is all the time you can never get back.
 You’re also really likely to slide into bitterness/anger/resentment when you finally reach the end only to discover that the outcome isn’t what you hoped it would be.

-4. The longer you follow that path, the more lost you will feel.
+4. If you don’t quit, the longer you follow that path, the more lost you will feel

 This one goes back to self-trust.
 Self-trust, as Ralph Waldo Emerson once said, is the first secret of success.
 You won’t ever succeed in being who you want to be if you don’t first trust yourself implicitly.
 Every step you take down a path you don’t want to be on is a little notch carved out of your self-trust.
 Carve enough notches and you won’t have any self-trust left.
 And when you don’t trust yourself to know what you most want to have/be/do/say, you end up feeling rudderless, adrift, and directionless in your own life.